 Establish a routine for the whole family.

 Children copy what they see their parents do.
 Most likely, parents who make oral hygiene a priority will pass that mentality onto their kids.
 Try making brushing and flossing a family activity every day.
 There are tons of fun dental apps and activities that you can use to make the event more fun.
 The best time to start practicing great dental habits is today.
 We encourage you to share this blog post with your friends and family who have young children.
-And don’t forget to call the pediatric dentists at Kids Healthy Teeth if it’s time for a check-up!
+And don’t forget to call the pediatric dentists in Katy at Kids Healthy Teeth if it’s time for a check-up!